qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectoranalysis.rst

 This algorithm calculates the total climb and descent along line geometries.
 The input layer must have Z values present.
-If Z values are not available, the  "Drape" (set Z value from raster) algorithm may be used to add Z values from a DEM layer.
+If Z values are not available, the  :ref:`qgissetzfromraster` algorithm may be used to add Z values from a DEM layer.

 The output layer is a copy of the input layer with additional fields that